GTPB/PPB18/day1/2-Pythonshell/pythonshell.md

 In this module you can learn:
 + How to use Python as a pocket calculator
 + How to store data in variables
 + How to import functions from Python modules

 ### Traces in the desert sand…
 <img src="../../img/desert.png" alt="slot" style="width: 100px;"/>

+To launch a Python shell type `python` on a terminal

 Fill in dashed lines with appropriate values using the python interactive shell